laravel/docs/contracts.md

 You may have several questions regarding contracts.
 Why use interfaces at all?
 Isn't using interfaces more complicated?

-Let's distill the reasons for using interfaces to the following headings: loose coupling and simplicity.
+Let's distil the reasons for using interfaces to the following headings: loose coupling and simplicity.

 ### Loose Coupling